mjhea0/django-interactive-charts-post/README.md

 ### Create a new Django admin view

 Creating a new Django admin view is the cleanest and the most straight forward approach.
+In this approach we are going to have to create a new `AdminSite` and change it in our *settings.py*.

 Firstly, create the templates directory inside your shop application, then create a shop directory then an admin directory and finally create *statistics.html* inside.

 ```python
 # core/admin.py